Silvia RiccardiM. A.

 “Henry Fuseli’s Oneiric Realms: Iconography and Beyond.”
 University of Basel (Switzerland), 17.10.2018.

-- “‘What the hand dare seize the fire?’
+- “‘What the hand, dare sieze the fire?’
 William Blake’s Media-Transcending Journey.”
 William Blake and the Idea of the Artist Conference.
-Tate Britain/Paul Mellon Centre, London (UK), 29.11.2019.
+Tate Britain and Paul Mellon Centre for Studies in British Art, London (UK), 28–29.11.2019.

 - “Daphne’s ‘youth renew’ and Dido’s ‘double death:’ Myth and Corporeal Distortions in Blake and Fuseli.”
 IABS-GER.
 University of Vechta (Germany), 04–08.09.2019.